General

 How do I apply to transfer from the roll of practising to the roll of non-practising legal consultants?

-Please log into your Legal Consultant LPS account and select the service “Transfer from Practising to Non-Practising Legal Consultant Roll”.
+Please log into your Legal Consultant LPS account and select the service “Transfer from Practising to Non-Practising Legal Consultant Roll” service.

 How do I return to the Roll of Practising Legal Consultants from the Roll of Non-Practising Legal Consultants?